 1. Your Foyer Design Plan -

-Just off your entry, this space may limited.
+- Just off your entry, this space may limited.
 But it must accommodate high traffic.

+first objective.
 What remains determines the furnishings that can be used.

-2. Foyer Furnishings -
+2. Your Foyer Color Scheme -

 Casually elegant bombe chest with accessories.

-An elegant chest is a sure winner in your traditional foyer, providing storage as well as style.
+- An elegant chest is a sure winner in your traditional foyer, providing storage as well as style.
 Great for extra table linens, or dining accessories.

-This single furniture grounds the foyer while utilizing a minimum amount of space.
+- This single furniture grounds the foyer while utilizing a minimum amount of space.
 If the space allows, a small chest or console are the

 - Finishes are determined by the style and color scheme of adjoining rooms.
 Or think outside the box, and consider a floor mirror or bench.

 Rustic entry with dramatic tile pattern, and rustic wall sconce.

-Consider distinctive floor coverings.
+- Consider distinctive floor coverings.
 Hard surfaces work well in high traffic areas.

-A dramatic tile design, or elegant wood flooring, complimented by a beautiful rug.
+- A dramatic tile design, or elegant wood flooring, complimented by a beautiful rug.

-Flooring in the foyer is usually a hard surface for maximum durability and safety.
+- Flooring in the foyer is usually a hard surface for maximum durability and safety.
 Always secure area rugs with the appropriate rug pad.

-5. Foyer Florals & Greenery -
+6. Foyer Florals & Greenery -

-Floral arrangements and greenery
+- Floral arrangements and greenery

 adds warmth and texture.
 Be sure your greenery is in scale - complimentary to the size of your furniture or foyer.